| Please

 massive cult success in Japan, the sequel would have warranted a

+more expansive budget for effects?
 Either way, I find all this negativity very sad,

 because I, for one, really did enjoy the original movie a great